 CATEGORIES: Add your book categories here.
 Amazon permits authors to select only two categories for their books.
 When you click on a category, it will display various categories with a (+) sign on the left.
 Click on the + symbol to view sub-categories and choose the best one for your book.

 LARGE PRINTS: You’ll see this on the paperback page.
 Large print editions usually have a font size of 16 points and higher.
 If you check this box, “large print” will appear on your book’s Amazon detail page.
 Checking the box won’t change your book’s font size.
 I usually leave it since I don’t want my books to have large print.

-AGE AND GRADE RANGE: It is where you Add the age grade of your audience.
-It is typically used when writing kid’s books.
+AGE AND GRADE RANGE: It is where you add your audience’s age grade.
+It is typically used when writing kids’ books.
 You can select the age grade that can read your book.

-PRE – ORDER: Pre-order lets you offer customers the option to pre-order your book as much as one year before the release date.
-On your book’s release date, customers who pre-ordered your book will automatically have it delivered to their Kindle.
+PRE–ORDER: Pre-order lets customers pre-order your book as much as one year before the release date.
+Customers who pre-ordered your book will automatically have it delivered to their Kindle on your book’s release date.

 ADULT CONTENTS: You will see this on the Paperback page.
 It is the option that allows you to choose whether your book has adult content or not.
 Since my books are non-fiction without adult content, I always select “NO.” But if yours has adult content, you can choose yes.